How to Remove Yourself from MyLife in 15 Minutes (Free 2026 Guide)

 1. 1

-Go to the CCPA removal page
+Go directly to the MyLife CCPA opt-out page

-MyLife CCPA Request
+MyLife CCPA Request Page

 2. 2